-Ashland, The Waterworks and Sewer Board of the Town of - Ashland Sanitary Sewer Expansion and Upgrade
+Ashland, The Waterworks and Sewer Board of the Town of - Provide Sanitary Sewer to Southern Part of Ashland and Expand/Upgrade WWTP (SUPP)

 The Waterworks and Sewer Board of the Town of Ashland proposes to construct a new raw sewage pump station, add an additional influent screen, SBR tanks, dewatering building, and surge tank, and rehabilitate the chlorine contact clarifier within the Ashland WWTP.
 The project would also add sewer service to the southwestern part of the City of Ashland and a new pumping station.
 The proposed project would increase reliability and allow sewer service to new and existing customers.